 Keep metrics flexible and responsive

-Government should be open to changes in the way security is measured, just as an agile process demands changes in project direction when a better path is discovered.
-Adhering to outdated metrics because they are in the documentation is like traveling an old, rutty road even when a clear path is within sight, simply because the old road is the only one shown on your map.
+The government should be open to changes in the way security is measured, just as an agile process demands changes in project direction when a better path is discovered.
+Adhering to outdated metrics because they are in the documentation is like travelling an old, rutty road even when a clear path is within sight, simply because the old road is the only one shown on your map.